blekso/reroot-backend-level1/README.md

   "completed": false
 }
 ```
-Creates new task, all fields are required.
+Creates new task, all fields are required in req.body.

 #### /api/tasks PUT
 ```